 We illustrate these connections with two examples.
-First, reducing the BLR outer boundary incurs a significant penalty in terms of the total emitted power of a particular line, due to the significant loss in surface area which would otherwise be available at large BLR radii (e.g. compare the fiducial model in Table 1 with the truncated model in which $R{\rm out}$ is set to 50 light-days).
+First, reducing the BLR outer boundary incurs a significant penalty in terms of the total emitted power of a particular line, due to the significant loss in surface area which would otherwise be available at large BLR radii (e.g. compare the fiducial model in Table 1 with the truncated model in which R{out} is set to 50 light-days).
 This statement holds for any BLR geometry in which the covering fraction dependence is not a steep function of radius.
 This is especially relevant to the hydrogen recombination lines, which tend to be more emissive as well as more responsive at large BLR radii.
 Thus to accommodate a smaller BLR outer boundary, a means must be found for boosting the line emissivity and responsivity at smaller radii, such that the energy requirements for a particular line are also satisfied.
 Secondly, we could also reduce the discrepancy in the fiducial models predicted luminosity by allowing for a larger BLR outer boundary.
 However, this would come at the expense of still longer continuum-emission-line delays.
 Attempts to recover the broad emission-line geometry and kinematics which do not account for the power in the continuum and lines should be treated with caution.

-4.1 Parameters governing physical conditions that affect $H\beta$ luminosity, characteristic size, and responsivity
+4.1 Parameters governing physical conditions that affect H β luminosity, characteristic size, and responsivity

-Here we explore those effects which act to alter the $H\beta$ radial surface emissivity distribution F(r), and thereby the local responsivity $\eta(r)$, and which for an assumed BLR geometry, result in differences in the emission-line luminosity L, mean response timescale $\langle \tau \rangle$ and time-averaged responsivity $< \eta{\rm eff} >$.
-These include: differences in the range in (i) hydrogen gas density, and (ii) hydrogen column density, (iii) allowing for extra-thermal line widths, and (iv) differences in the ionizing continuum normalisation.
-For expediency, we use photoionization grids previously constructed with this wide range in parameters using Cloudy C90.04 (Ferland et al. 1998), again normalised to match the ionizing continuum luminosity of NGC 5548.
-While these grids have been constructed using an earlier version of Cloudy than in Figures 1a, b, here we are primarily interested in how changes in key model assumptions affect the luminosity, delay and emission-line responsivity, factors which are intimately connected to the emission-line transfer function.8
+Here we explore those effects which act to alter the H β radial surface emissivity distribution F(r), and thereby the local responsivity $\eta(r)$, and which for an assumed BLR geometry, result in differences in the emission-line luminosity L, mean response time-scale $\langle \tau \rangle$, and time-averaged responsivity $\langle \eta{\text{eff}} \rangle$.
+These include the following: differences in the range in (i) hydrogen gas density, and (ii) hydrogen column density, (iii) allowing for extrathermal line widths, and (iv) differences in the ionizing continuum normalization.
+For expediency, we use photoionization grids previously constructed with this wide range in parameters using CLOUDY C90.04 (Ferland et al. 1998), again normalized to match the ionizing continuum luminosity of NGC 5548.
+While these grids have been constructed using an earlier version of CLOUDY than in Figs 1(a) and (b), here we are primarily interested in how changes in key model assumptions affect the luminosity, delay, and emission-line responsivity, factors which are intimately connected to the emission-line transfer function.8

-We show in Figure 3a the EW(H β) (relative to the incident continuum flux at 1215Å) as a function of $n{\rm H}$, $\Phi{\rm H}$ for three choices of cloud hydrogen column density $N{\rm H}$, as well as for the default cloud column density log $N{\rm H}$ (cm-2)= 23 with the addition of a significant micro-turbulent velocity for all clouds in the grid.
-Contours and symbols are as for Figure 1a.
-In each panel we show the nominal boundaries in parameters contributing to the emissivity functions F(r)that appear in Figure 3b (see discussion in §2.1).
+We show in Fig. 3(a) the EW(H β) (relative to the incident continuum flux at 1215 Å) as a function of $n{\rm H}$, $\Phi{\rm H}$ for three choices of cloud hydrogen column density $N{\rm H}$, as well as for the default cloud column density log $N{\rm H}$ (cm-2) = 23 with the addition of a significant microturbulent velocity for all clouds in the grid.
+Contours and symbols are as for Fig. 1(a).
+In each panel we show the nominal boundaries in parameters contributing to the emissivity functions F(r) that appear in Fig. 3(b) (see discussion in Section 2.1).